-- 1) The Group expects to settle the liability in normal operating cycle. - 2) The Group holds the liability primarily for the purpose of trading. - 3) The liability is due to be settled within twelve months after the reporting period. - 4) The Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting date.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+- 1) The Group expects to settle the liability in normal operating cycle. - 2) The Group holds the liability primarily for the purpose of trading. - 3) The liability is due to be settled within twelve months after the reporting period. - 4) The Group does not have the right at the balance sheet date to defer settlement of the liability for at least twelve months after the reporting period.